M-Lin-DM/M-Lin-DM.github.io/_posts/2021-04-18-FCN-texture-synthesis.md

 In this project I develop and evaluate a novel texture extraction method that is **image-learning-based**, meaning we optimize (learn) the pixel values of an image directly by iteratively applying gradients to the image.
 This procedure is in the same spirit as convolutional filter visualization and neural style transfer, covered in the sections below.

-I ask whether a novel texture descriptor based on global average pooling across all convolutional channels can capture qualitative features of the texture in a target image.
+I ask whether a novel texture descriptor based on **global average pooling** across all convolutional channels can capture qualitative features of the texture in a target image.
+I also ask how the original data that the convolutional network was trained on affect the textures that can be generated.
 {: .notice--warning}

 The learned texture image is optimized such that, when fed into a pre-trained fully convolutional network (FCN), it activates filters in a similar way as the target image.
 That is, after image learning, feeding the target image and the learned image to the FCN should produce similar texture descriptor vectors.
 The FCN is an autoencoder that was trained to reconstruct its inputs.
 It was trained on a dataset of lichen macro photography that I created.
 In order to focus on textures, each training image is a 512 x 512 pixel patch from one of the full-sized photos.